sammaicodes/Mr-Robogers/README.md

     + Describe: printExcept(neighbor)
     + Code: printExcept(5)
     + Expected Outcome: 0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5

+8. Eight test

+    + Test: "It will check if any element in an array is a more than 1 digit number."
+    + Describe: moreThanTwoDigitNumbers(greaterThan9)
+    + Code:
+        + const check = [1, 23, 22]
+        + moreThanTwoDigitNumbers(check)
+    + Expected Outcome: 23 22

 ## Setup/Installation Requirements